pourmand1376/hugopapermod_english/content/posts/2023/How-To-Sync-Obsidian/index.md

 2. Some can't handle editing the same file (Sync via GoogleDrive, Dropbox and ...)
 3. Others need complicated setup and maintenance.

+## Update Sep 2025: A better one
+Just use Git Sync on android.
+It will make your life easier.
+I've been using it a month and since I had no problem.

+Use Obsidian Git plugin on mac and windows.
+And Git Sync on Android.
+You'll be fine.

-# Update 2025: A Better Solution
+## Update Jan 2025: A Better Solution
 After a long time using git to sync, I found this plugin: Remotely Save.

 Now, I can happily sync all my notes much much simpler.
 Please, use following link to see how to set it up: